SPECIAL EDUCATION RECORDS

 Written consent must state which records are released, to whom they are released, and the reason for the release.

-Authorization for Exchange of Information
+Authorization to Release and Exchange Information

 Disclosure to a Parent Representative Through a Personal Visit